shrop/os-app-configs/shrop-macbookpro.md

 Hazel

 * Set up folder "Downloads" to throw away duplicate files and incomplete downloads after 1 week.
 Load the same rule sets and select "Old Files" for Downloads.
+Set the "Old Files" rule to set the label after 1 week.
    * Make sure the Downloads folder is in the Dock
-* Trash: Delete files sitting in Trash for more than 1 week
+* Trash: Delete files sitting in Trash for more than 1 day
 * Enable App Sweep and multi-user sweep

 Homebrew